How to Watch Geo-Blocked Streaming Services in Australia

 Our next section is going to feature some of the best streaming services, which are perfect for watching live TV.
 It’s great for all you who don’t wish to give up on your usual shows without crazy contracts or prices to make you think twice.

 But again because of content licensing copyrights and policies, this amazing service is only available to streamers who are residing in the USA.
-And unfortunately, according to company’s official statement, there is no plan of launching their streaming service in Australia anytime soon.
+And unfortunately, according to the company’s official statement, there is no plan of launching their streaming service in Australia anytime soon.

 However, with the use of a VPN, you can access Peacock TV in Australia just like other geo-locked services in this list.